impie66/If-Bot/README.md

 <hr />

-Running If Bot Locally
+<h2>Running If Bot Locally</h2>

 32 bit JRE is required to run If Bot.

 1. Download the Jar file from the SSCAIT website or directly [Here](https://sscaitournament.com/bot_binary.php?bot=If+Bot)
-2. Run jar file or run with CMD command java -jar ifBot.JAR
+2. Run either manually or with CMD command java -jar ifBot.JAR
 3. Launch Chaos launcher with BWAPI injected
 4. Sit back and relax